newnetdev/NetworkToCode-Class/labs/Lab_19_Refactor_with_Functions.md

     return device
 ```

-Notice that we'll receive the hostname of the device, use that to connect witih netmiko, and return the actual "device object".
+Notice that we'll receive the hostname of the device, use that to connect with netmiko, and return the actual "device object".

 > Note: a few variable names changed to ensure you understand which variables can be accessed inside and outside of the functions.